 The largest component of our total operating expenses since inception has been our investment in research and development activities, including the preclinical and clinical development of our product candidates.
-Research and development expenses consist primarily of compensation and benefits for research and development and regulatory support employees, including stock-based compensation; expenses incurred under agreements with contract research organizations and investigative sites that conduct preclinical and clinical studies; the costs of acquiring and manufacturing clinical study materials and other supplies, including expenses incurred under agreements with CMOs for the manufacture of product candidates prior to receiving regulatory approval to manufacture commercial product; payments under licensing and research and development agreements; other outside services and consulting costs; and facilities, information technology and overhead expenses.
+Research and development expenses consist primarily of compensation and benefits for research and development and regulatory support employees, including stock-based compensation; expenses incurred under agreements with contract research organizations and investigative sites that conduct preclinical and clinical studies; the costs of acquiring and manufacturing clinical study materials and other supplies, including expenses incurred under agreements with CMOs; payments under licensing and research and development agreements; other outside services and consulting costs; and facilities, information technology and overhead expenses.
 Research and development costs are expensed as incurred.